Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/ini_access.md

 func void MEM_SetGothOpt(var string section, var string option, var string value) {};
 ```

-- `section` - the section where the option is located
+- `section` - the section where the option should located
 - `option` - option to write/overwrite
 - `value` - value to set the option to